Avoid IRS Email Scams With These Warning Signs

 Fraudsters may email a tax professional claiming to be a potential client.
 The “potential client” will send a file of alleged tax documents.
 Once the tax professional opens the email link, it installs malware onto their computer.

-Scammers used the COVID-19 pandemic to create new and innovative ways to access people’s PII.
-Quarantine and pandemic protocols meant that people sent more tax-related and personal information via email.
+Scammers used the COVID-19 pandemic to create new and innovative ways to access people’s personally identifiable information (PII).
+Quarantine and pandemic protocols meant people sent more tax-related and personal information via email.
 Scammers use these new protocols to send malware and other unsafe links and attachments to tax professionals.
 If a tax professional clicks on the malware, it could give scammers access to clients' information.

 How does the IRS initiate contact?